Assyrian conquest of Egypt: Campaign of 673 BCE

 Statue of Kushite ruler and pharaoh of the 25th Dynasty Taharqa (ruled 690-664 BCE), who led the fight against the Assyrians.
 Louvre Museum reconstruction.

 Esarhaddon raided Egypt in 673.
 This invasion, which only a few Assyrian sources discuss, ended in what some scholars have assumed was possibly one of Assyria's worst defeats.
 Taharqa and his army defeated the Assyrians outright in 674, according to Babylonian records.
-The Egyptians had for years sponsored rebels and dissenters in Assyria and Esarhaddon had hoped to storm Egypt and take this rival out in one fell swoop.
+The Egyptians had for years sponsored rebels and dissenters in Assyria, and Esarhaddon had hoped to storm Egypt and take this rival out in one fell swoop.
 Because Esarhaddon had marched his army at great speed, the Assyrians were exhausted once they arrived outside the Egyptian-controlled city of Ashkelon, where Taharqa's forces defeated them.
 Following this defeat, Esarhaddon abandoned his plan to conquer Egypt for the moment and withdrew back to Nineveh.

 Campaign of 671

 Two years later, Esarhaddon launched a full invasion.
 In the early months of 671, Esarhaddon again marched against Egypt.
 The army assembled for this second Egyptian campaign was considerably larger than the one Esarhaddon had used in 673.
-He marched much slower to avoid the problems that had plagued his previous attempt.
+He marched much more slowly to avoid the problems that had plagued his previous attempt.
 On his way, he passed through Harran, one of the major cities in the western parts of his empire.
 Here, a prophecy was revealed to the king, which predicted that Esarhaddon's conquest of Egypt would be successful.
 According to a letter sent to Ashurbanipal after Esarhaddon's death, the prophecy was the following:

 The victory stele of Esarhaddon (now in the Pergamon Museum) was created following the king's victory in Egypt and depicts Esarhaddon in a majestic pose with a war mace in his hand and a vassal king kneeling before him.
 Also present is Ushankhuru, the small son of the defeated pharaoh Taharqa, kneeling and with a rope around his neck.